An alternative quality of life ranking on the basis of remittances: Alternative quality of life rankings

+The World Happiness Report (WHR) is published by the United Nations Sustainable Development Solutions Network and ranks 156 countries according to the perceived happiness of their citizens, measured primarily with the Gallup World Poll.\footnote{~\href{https://worldhappiness.report/}{https://worldhappiness.report/}} It is a subjective well-being country ranking since 2012.
+It uses a three-year range to determine the rank, thus the year 2015 refers to the order made from data 2014--16, which was published in 2017.
+Table~\ref{spearman} shows the pairwise Spearman's rank order correlations between our alternative ranking, the HDI, and the WHR.
+There is a modestly strong positive relationship between the rankings, and all correlation is statistically significant at every reasonable level.
+The HDI is a somewhat closer to our ranking than the WHR.
+It is worth mentioning that the connection between the HDI and the WHR is quite strong for both years.

-It is compared with our alternative quality of life ranking in Figure~\ref{fig2}.
+The HDI is also compared with our alternative quality of life ranking in Figure~\ref{fig2}.
 A darker colour indicates a higher rank.
 The results are similar for most countries.
-While the $HDI$ places Norway at the top, the United Kingdom remains in a leading position.
-However, Belarus, Russia, and Ukraine get a significantly better rank with our methodology than shown by the $HDI$.
+While the HDI places Norway at the top, the United Kingdom remains in a leading position.
+However, Belarus, Russia, and Ukraine get a significantly better rank with our methodology than shown by the HDI.
 Since a possible reason is that we have restricted our analysis to the European countries, and handle all others as one entity, this bias requires further investigation.

-Therefore, we have merged Armenia, Azerbaijan, Georgia, Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan, and Uzbekistan into a `post-Soviet' or CIS (Commonwealth of Independent States) entity, and repeated the computations.
+Therefore, we have merged Armenia, Azerbaijan, Georgia, Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan, and Uzbekistan into a so-called ``post-Soviet'' or CIS (Commonwealth of Independent States) entity, and repeated the computations.

-Table~\ref{psoviet} compares the new rankings by the least squares method to the original one.
+Table~\ref{Table4} compares the new rankings by the least squares method to the original one.
 Red arrow indicates a negative, green signs positive a change, while circle means no change.
-The ranking with the CIS entity can be found in Table~\ref{tab_rank} in the Appendix.
+The ranking with the CIS entity can be found in Table~\ref{table5} in the Appendix.

-In the new ranking, Belarus, Latvia, Lithuania, Moldova, Russia, and Ukraine obtain a substantially worse position, but there are no visible improvements.
-The reason is that original `Other' entity is in the middle of the ranking, however, the CIS is low-ranked entity, thus the countries are rearranged.
+According to the new ranking, Belarus, Latvia, Lithuania, Moldova, Russia, and Ukraine obtain a substantially worse position, but there are no visible improvements.
+The reason is that original ``Other'' entity is in the middle of the ranking, however, the CIS is low-ranked entity, thus the countries are rearranged.
 According to this result, the use of the least squares method to country ranking may be sensitive to aggregation, and it requires properly disaggregated data.
-But this is not a flow of our proposal: \citet{Csato2019i} shows by an impossibility theorem that any reasonable ranking should depend on the level of aggregation.
+But this is not an inherent flaw of our proposal: \citet{Csato2019l} shows via an impossibility theorem that any reasonable ranking should depend on the level of aggregation.